At some point, it seems, Cliff Lee figured it wasn't about the money anymore.

 Baseball's hottest free agent could have had $150 million and a spot on the biggest stage in the game with its most successful team — the New York Yankees, winners of 27 World Series.

 Instead, the star pitcher got up from the table and left $30 million behind.

 He picked the Philadelphia Phillies, winners of just two titles in more than a century — and a team that brusquely traded him after he led them into the World Series in 2009.

-The Phillies will give him $120 million guaranteed over the next five seasons, according to several people in baseball familiar with the deal.
+The Phillies will give him $120 million guaranteed over the next five seasons in a deal announced Wednesday.